ronakupadhyaya/Horizons-week-03/day1/deluxe-cli/README.md

 We are going to build a ToDo list.
-ToDo lists are the main example when working on front end development frameworks in js, but we are going to do it on the command line.
+ToDo lists are the main example when working on front end development frameworks in JS, but we are going to do it on the command line.

 Our list is going to take the following commands:
-`node toDo.js` is going to display the help section of our application.
+`node to_do.js` is going to display the help section of our application.
-`node toDo.js add Do the dishes` is going to run the command 'Add', with the name "Do the dishes" as arguments
+`node to_do.js add Do the dishes` is going to run the command 'Add', with the name "Do the dishes" as arguments
-`node toDo.js add Do the dishes -p 3`  is going to run the command 'Add', with the name "Do the dishes" as arguments with flag :priority 3 (default) `node toDo.js show` runs the command show with the default value of all!
+`node to_do.js add Do the dishes -p 3`  is going to run the command 'Add', with the name "Do the dishes" as arguments with flag :priority 3 (default) `node to_do.js show` runs the command show with the default value of all!
-`node toDo.js show -i 5` runs the command show with flag id equal to 5.
+`node to_do.js show -i 5` runs the command show with flag id equal to 5.
 Only displays one element.
-`node toDo.js delete --id 3` deletes the item number 3 `node toDo.js toggleCompleted --id 3` is going to mark the task with id of --id as done.
+`node to_do.js delete --id 3` deletes the item number 3 `node to_do.js toggleCompleted --id 3` is going to mark the task with id of --id as done.
-`node toDo.js show --completed`
+`node to_do.js show --completed`
-`node toDo.js show --c`
+`node to_do.js show --c`

 To start our application we are going to run the following commands.
-`npm install --save commmander` and `npm install` We are installing this: https://www.npmjs.com/package/commander library to handle all the flags and command line values.
-Take a look at its readme and come back to start developing!
+`npm install commmander --save` and `npm install` We are installing this: https://www.npmjs.com/package/commander library to handle all the flags and command line values.
+Take a look at its README and come back to start developing!

+To run tests, use the command `npm test`